huangc909/tic-tac-toe/README.md

 - As a user, I want a message to note if I logged out successfully or not.
 - As a user, I want to get information about my past games.
 - As a user, I want to select a box to put my mark down.
-- As a user, I want to be able to play against myself.
+- As a user, I want to be able to play against myself being both 'x' and 'o' or with a friend.
+- As a user, I want to be able to win by getting three of the same marks in three boxes that are in a row whether it is horizontally, vertically, or diagonally.
 - As a user, I want a message to note when the game has ended.
 - As a user, I want a message to display the final result.